 Quarterly revenues versus consensus

-Quarterly earnings per share or EPS, versus consensus
+Quarterly earnings per share versus consensus

-Share price up on earnings
+Share price down on earnings